 - A. Credential Files of the Medical Staff and Other Authorized Staff.
 An individual file shall be maintained for each physician/other authorized staff practicing in the hospital and shall include at least the following: - 1.
-Verification of age, year, and school of graduation; date of licensure; statement of postgraduate or special training and experience; statement of the type of medicine the applicant desires to practice; a pledge that if appointed the applicant shall comply with the rules and regulations of the hospital insofar as they affect the applicant and the applicant's membership on the Medical Staff; and verification of special qualifications; - 2.
+Verification of age, year, and school of graduation, and statement of postgraduate or special training and experience - 2.
 Specific delineation of privileges requested and granted; - 3.
 A detailed application signed by the applicant, the Chairman of the Credentials Committee and an officer of the Governing Body; - 4.
-Documentation of the applicant's agreement to abide by the Medical Staff Bylaws, and/or Rules and Regulations; - 5.
-Verification of current Arkansas license. - 6.
+Documentation of the applicant's agreement to abide by the Medical Staff Bylaws and hospital requirements; - 5.
+Verification of current Arkansas license; - 6.
 Verification of each applicable physician's Drug Enforcement Agency (DEA) registration; - 7.
-Verification of at least three (3) references; - 8.
+Verification of at least three references: - 8.
 Documentation of all actions taken by the Medical Staff and Governing Board indicating the type of privileges granted, approval of appointment/reappointment, and other related data; - 9.
-Evaluation of members' professional activities at the time of reappointment; and

-10. Non-employee practitioners may be screened through the Human Resources Department of another hospital designee.
+Evaluation of members' professional activities at the time of reappointment; and - 10.
+Non-employee practitioners may be screened through the Human Resources Department or another hospital designee.
 The requested privileges and credentialing shall be approved by the Medical Staff.